GDP quarterly national accounts, UK: October to December 2023

 4. Expenditure

-There was a fall in business investment and household spending in Quarter 3 (July to Sept) 2023, partially offset by an increase in government consumption and the volume of international trade flows.
-Figure 8 shows the previous and latest contributions to expenditure in Quarter 3 2023.
-These revisions to components are discussed in more detail.
+There was a fall in the volume of net trade, gross capital formation, and household consumption in Quarter 4 (Oct to Dec) 2023, partially offset by an increase in government consumption.
+Figure 6 shows the previous and latest contributions to expenditure growth in Quarter 4 2023.
+These revisions to components are discussed in more detail in this section.

 Household consumption